USA-211: Satellite description

-Built by Boeing Satellite Systems, WGS-3 is based on the BSS-702 satellite bus.
-It had a mass at launch of 5987 kg, and was expected to operate for fourteen years.
-The satellite is equipped with two solar arrays to generate power for its communications payload, which consists of cross-band X-band and Ka-band transponders.
+Built by Boeing Satellite Systems, WGS F3 is based on the BSS-702 satellite bus.
+It had a mass at launch of 5987 kg, and was expected to operate for fourteen years (to 2023]).

+The satellite is equipped with two solar arrays to generate power for its communications payload, which consists of military cross-band X-band and Ka-band transponders.

 Propulsion is provided by a R-4D-15 apogee motor, with four XIPS-25 ion engines for stationkeeping.

 Launch

-WGS-3 was launched by United Launch Alliance (ULA), who placed it into orbit using a Delta IV launch vehicle, which flew for the first time in the Medium+ (5,4) configuration.
-The launch took place from Space Launch Complex 37B (SLC-37B) at the Cape Canaveral Air Force Station (CCAFS), with at 01:47:00 UTC on 6 December 2009.
+WGS F3 was launched by United Launch Alliance (ULA), who placed it into orbit using a U.S.Con.
+Delta IV launch vehicle, which flew for the first time in the Medium+ (5,4) configuration.
+The launch took place from Space Launch Complex 37B (SLC-37B) at the Cape Canaveral Air Force Station (CCAFS), with at 01:47:00 UTC on 6 December 2009 (5 December 2023, 20:47ET).
 The launch was successful, placing the satellite into a geostationary transfer orbit (GTO), from which it raised itself into geostationary orbit using its propulsion system.
-Following launch, the satellite was designated USA-211 under the U.S. military's designation system, and received the International Designator 2009-068A and Satellite Catalog Number 36108.
+Following launch, the satellite was designated USA 211 under the U.S. military's designation system, and received the International Designator 2009-068A and Satellite Catalog Number 36108.